 Say what?
 The Raiders' trading down in the first round?
 Davis' penchant is for doing just the opposite.

 Since 1996, the Raiders traded up in the first round so they could select tight end Rickey Dudley, defensive tackle Darrell Russell, offensive tackle Mo Collins and cornerbacks Phillip Buchanon and Fabian Washington.
-Not once during that time did they trade down in the first round.

 The potential change in philosophy stems from the Raiders' possessing picks in the first, fourth, sixth and seventh rounds -- they have two in the latter.
 They are without second-, third- and fifth-round picks as a result of trades made within the past year.